devendrapratap02/fake-db-generator/README.md

 After installing FDG, you can use the fdg command followed by various options:

--c: Create the database table
+- c: Create the database table
--p: Populate data into the database
+- p: Populate data into the database
--f <path>: Specify the path to the JSON schema file
+- f <path>: Specify the path to the JSON schema file
--d: Download example schema
+- d: Download example schema
--h: Display help
+- h: Display help

 ### Example Usage